The best sales to shop today: Sony, Ulta, Echo and more - CNN Underscored

 - Keep an eye on your home with a Ring Alarm 5-Piece Kit, now $40 off on Amazon.

-- Best Buy is making down several of Apple’s own cases for iPhone for just one day.
+- Best Buy is marking down several of Apple’s own cases for iPhone for just one day.

-- Take vacuuming off your to-do list, and let this on-sale Shark IQ Robot Vacuum handle the mess.
+- Take vacuuming off your to-do list and let this on-sale Shark IQ Robot Vacuum handle the mess.

 - Up the intelligence of your garage with the top-rated Chamberlain MyQ Smart Garage Door Opener, now down to just under $20.